jgermita/jekyll-now/_posts/2019-2-2-Sparklecon-Smash-Event-Report.md

 *Echo's first iteration*

-After the announcement of the return of the 12lb weight class to Socal events, I've been designing various upgrades to make Echo competitive. after almost 5 months of on and off CAD work, I settled on a few upgrades:
+Since the announcement of the return of the 12lb weight class to Socal events, I've been designing various upgrades to make Echo competitive.
+After almost 5 months of on and off CAD work, I settled on a few upgrades:

 * 1/8" titanium wedge
 * AR500 steel asymmetrical weapon bar